General information and definitions

 5 See Alaska Statute § 25.30.320 & § 25.20.300

+If your children live with you, you may be able to get child support.
 The amount of child support ordered is based on the custody arrangement and the child support guidelines, which are found in a document called “Civil Rule 90.3”.
-The general percentages for child support are 20% of net income for one child, 27% for two and 33% for three.
+See the Alaska Courts website for more information about child support.

 If there is a custody order in place, can I take my kids out of the state?